UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 Macrostrat's web interface — including an already-ingested vector dataset for the same map._

-## Provision of TA1 geologic maps to TA3
+## Providing TA1 geologic maps to TA3

-Our map APIs have supported standardized querying since the start of the program and present a stable target for integration with TA3.
-MTRI has built a pipeline for querying Macrostrat that allows our tile-based API output to be straightforwardly brought into a QGIS environment at any scale.
+Macrostrat's geologic map APIs support standardized querying of our geologic maps and present a stable target for integration with TA3.
+Importantly, these APIs are designed to work similarly for both single maps and the Macrostrat "harmonized" map, which is a composite from maps at multiple scales.
+Thus, the TA1 maps that we have ingested into Macrostrat's system can be accessed in a straightforward way.
+MTRI has built a library for querying Macrostrat that allows our tile-based API output to be straightforwardly brought into a QGIS environment and "re-merged" into a coherent product, which reduces some of the complexities of working with streaming tiles.
+This capability was tested early in the program, but we validated it during the hackathon by pulling a collection of rocks matching "mafic" lithologies into QGIS using MTRI's tools.
+This mostly went well, validating the basic capability of the system to support TA3 querying.
+Although improvements must be made in efficiency and specificity of filtering, the basic capability in place is the final piece of an end-to-end system for TA1-3 integration, a significant milestone for Macrostrat's role in CriticalMAAS.

 # Research and technical progress: xDD literature integration